hezigonz/Java-3D-Game/README.md

 # Java-3D-Game

 This month we will be developing a 3D Low Res.
-16 by 9 Java Game!
+16 by 9 Ratio Java Game!

 # More info